binsky08/openitcockpit-in-docker/README.md

 docker run -d --name oitc \
     -v /sys/fs/cgroup:/sys/fs/cgroup:ro \
     -v /var/run/docker.sock:/var/run/docker.sock \
+    -p 8081:443
     --mount type=bind,source="$(pwd)"/installer.sh,target=/installer.sh \
     --security-opt seccomp=unconfined \
     --privileged \
     oitc2
 ```

 ## Troubleshooting

+### php-fpm not starting

+The currently used php fpm version of openITCOCKPIT is php7.3-fpm.

+The socket path is defined at `/etc/php/7.3/fpm/pool.d/oitc.conf` and points to `/run/php/php-fpm-oitc.sock`.

+Make sure the socket folder exists in the docker container: `mkdir -p /run/php`.

+If php was not running, the required docker containers are also stopped.

+Try to restart the container, after the php issue is fixed.

 ### Fix problems with the gearmand and docker
-These commands were executed during the custom openitcockpit installation.
+These commands were executed during the custom openITCOCKPIT installation.

-Due to the openitcockpit config generator, the customizations will be overwritten.
+Due to the openITCOCKPIT config generator, the customizations will be overwritten.
 So if there were still problems, execute these commands again.

 ```